 Location: Atlantic - 37.18N 48.00W

-As we reach higher northern altitudes the weather begins to become more difficult to predict.
-During our sailing class today we were able to go above deck and actually work in the rigging.
-Due to the increased unpredictability of wind patterns we have to be prepared for unexpected storms.
-As a practical we worked at reefing the mainsail in order to prepare for weather.
+As we reach higher northern altitudes, the weather begins to become more difficult to predict.
+During our sailing class today, we were able to go above deck and actually work in the rigging.
+Due to the increased unpredictability of wind patterns, we have to be prepared for unexpected storms.
+As for our practical, we worked at reefing the mainsail in order to prepare for the weather.
 This consists of actually shrinking the full size of the sail in order to reduce the amount of power it is able to put out.
-In other words, we reef the sails in case the wind increases beyond a dangerous amount which puts the ship as well as crew at risk.
-This was a good exercise which helped to broaden some of the crews perspectives on sailing.
+In other words, we reef the sails in case the wind increases beyond a dangerous amount, which puts the ship as well as crew at risk.
+This was a good exercise, which helped to broaden some of the crew’s perspectives on sailing.

-Most of us do not think about this, but in normal society we have an endless amount of opportunities to do whatever we want from sitting at home to going out with friends and finding a local place to hangout.
-For 12 days now we have had 30 people living within the room provided from a 112ft schooner.
-No land in site and no other place to go besides up on deck or down in the cabin.
+Most of us do not think about this, but in normal society, we have an endless amount of opportunities to do whatever we want from sitting at home to going out with friends and finding a local place to hang out.
+For 12 days now, we have had 30 people living within the room provided by a 112ft schooner.
+No land in sight and no other place to go besides up on deck or down in the cabin.
 It is surprising that we can learn to live in such tight quarters.
-Although, before this trip began s/y Argo seemed like a massive ship that I was privileged to crew upon.
-Now after living for over a week on it in the middle of the ocean it feels smaller then ever.
+Although, before this trip began, s/y Argo seemed like a massive ship that I was privileged to crew upon.
+Now, after living for over a week on it in the middle of the ocean, it feels smaller than ever.
 This is a great way for the ship as a whole to work with one another and ultimately build stronger personalities amongst each other.

-904 nautical miles left till the Azores, an estimated 6 days of travel, and a full dedicated day to clean the boat before arriving at the dock.
-These numbers are always there to help us keep track of where we are going and where we’ve gone; furthermore it still will not show the true tale that we must live to finish the crossing.
+904 nautical miles left till the Azores, an estimated six days of travel, and a full dedicated day to clean the boat before arriving at the dock.
+These numbers are always there to help us keep track of where we are going and where we’ve gone; furthermore, it still will not show the true tale that we must live to finish the crossing.